art-test-stack/vessel_position_forecast/README.md

 ## Random Regressor

-This section offers a comprehensive overview of the machine learning model employed to forecast the trajectories of vessels utilizing Automatic Identification System (AIS) data.
-This program is designed to predict future vessel positions based on historical AIS (Automatic Identification System) data.
+This section offers a comprehensive overview of the machine learning model employed to forecast the trajectories of vessels utilizing AIS data.
+This program is designed to predict future vessel positions based on historical AIS data.
 The main approach involves training two separate regression models using a Random Forest Regressor to predict latitude and longitude independently.
 The program includes multiple steps: data preprocessing, feature engineering, model training, validation, and position prediction for future timestamps.

 ### Model Overview